opf/openproject/docs/security-and-privacy/processing-of-personal-data/README.md

 #### Technical documentation

-Detaild technical about the logging mechanism can be found in the operations documentation:
+Detailed technical information about the logging mechanism can be found in the operations documentation:

 * [Monitoring your OpenProject installation](../../installation-and-operations/operation/monitoring/)